-If you've never used inbound marketing and aren't happy with the results your current marketing strategy is providing, here are 5 signs that inbound might work for you.
+If you've never used inbound marketing or aren't satisfied with the results your current marketing approach provides, here are five signs that inbound might work for you:

 1. Your current SEO status is poor